-2 Q. Please provide an overview of Minnesota Power's annual budget process.
+Q. Please provide an overview of Minnesota Power's annual budget process.

-3 A. The annual budget process results in both an operating budget and a capital budget for 4 Minnesota Power.
-This is a "zero-based" budgeting philosophy initiated at the work 5 area.
-Minnesota Power currently has approximately 90 different work areas across the Company.
-Work area budgets are first developed by the corresponding manager and 6 7 then reviewed by the appropriate management.
-As part of this process, work areas 8 consider costs at the Federal Energy Regulatory Commission ("FERC") account level 9 within the Company's general ledger.
-The broader capital and operating budgets 10 compiled from the individual work area budgets are periodically reviewed as the budget 11 progresses and are eventually finalized in October.
+6 The annual budget process results in both an operating budget and a capital budget for A. 7 Minnesota Power.
+The Company uses a "zero-based" budgeting philosophy initiated at 8 each work area.
+There are currently approximately 90 different work areas across the 9 Company.
+Work area budgets are first developed by the managers of each work area 10 and then reviewed by the appropriate management.
+As part of this process, the work 11 area budgets are correlated to the Federal Energy Regulatory Commission ("FERC") 12 account level within the Company's general ledger.
+The broader capital and operating 13 budgets compiled from the individual work area budgets are periodically reviewed as 14 the budget progresses and are eventually finalized in October.

-Q. Please describe the nature of Minnesota Power's capital budget.
+16 Q. Please describe the nature of Minnesota Power's capital budget.

 A. The annual capital budget is a detailed annual increment of the Company's long-term capital plan.
-The long-term plan is based on the Company's projected capital needs to meet regulatory, environmental, and renewable resource commitments - as well as to preserve existing assets - over a multi-year period.
-The capital budget consists of detailed project budgets developed by project engineers or project coordinators, with detailed non-budget-year capital expenditures included for multi-year projects.
+The long-term plan is based on the Company's projected capital needs to meet regulatory, environmental, and renewable resource commitments, as well as to preserve existing assets, and continue to transform the way it produces and delivers energy, over a multi-year period.

-Q. How is the capital budget developed?
+23 Q. How is the capital budget developed?

-22 A. As described above, the annual capital budget process is initiated at the work area level.
-23 For the annual capital budget, detailed project budgets are developed by project 24 engineers or project coordinators from each work area.
-These detailed budgets anticipate capital purchases or work that needs to be done during the budget year, with 25 26 detailed non-budget-year capital expenditures included for multi-year projects.
-These 27 project budgets are reviewed and approved by management or, in some cases, sent back 28 to the responsible individuals within the work areas for additional information to support 29 the request before being approved by management.
-The annual capital budget compiled 30 from the project budgets is reviewed as the budget progresses and is eventually finalized 31 in October.
+24 A. As described above, the annual capital budget process is initiated at the work area level.
+25 For the annual capital budget, detailed project budgets are developed by project 26 engineers or project coordinators from each work area.
+These detailed budgets anticipate 27 capital purchases or work that needs to be done during the budget year, with detailed 28 non-budget-year capital expenditures included for multi-year projects.
+These project 29 budgets are reviewed and approved by management or, in some cases, sent back to the 30 responsible individuals within the work areas for additional information to support the 31 request before being approved by management.
+The annual capital budget compiled from the project budgets is reviewed as the budget progresses and is eventually finalized and approved by the ALLETE Board of Directors.

-Q. Please describe Minnesota Power's operating budget.
+4 Q. Please describe Minnesota Power's operating budget.